Navigating family pressure as a queer couple planning your wedding

 Planning your wedding should feel like a celebration of love.
-But for many LGBTQ+ couples, the joy of wedding planning is often clouded by pressure: to make others comfortable, to invite family who may not fully accept your love, or to find a way to shrink yourself to avoid conflict.
+But for many LGBTQ+ couples, the joy of wedding planning is often clouded by pressure.
+This pressure can come from the need to make others comfortable, the expectation to invite family who may not fully accept your love, or the urge to shrink yourself to avoid conflict.

 As a therapist and wedding photographer who works with queer couples, I want to shout from the rooftops: